snoomrpower/LoLUpdater/README.md

 Right Click the zip file -> Properties -> Unblock

+Edit "Location.reg" and specify the LoL directory that you want to install it on.

 Open a Windows command prompt as admin

 Commands:

 cd "Path of extraction" (where the files are)